h4ck3rm1k3/db-docs/index.md

 ## Retrieving objects (The R in CRUD)

-Once you have a result set (`res` in this example), you can choose to fetch results into a slice, providing a pointer to a slice of structs or maps, as in the following example.
+Once you have a result set (`res` in this example), you can choose to fetch results into an array, providing a pointer to an array of structs or maps, as in the following example.

 ```go
 // Define birthdays as an array of Birthday{} and fetch the contents of the